-Last year, during a trip to Vietnam, I got to explore Saigon on a motorcycle, the most popular mode of transport.
-In my opinion, it’s the best way to experience the culture of the bustling city (check out the latest issue of TRAVEL Magazine for my article on this.)
+Last year, during a trip to Vietnam, I got to explore Saigon by scooter, the most popular mode of transport.
+In my opinion, it’s the best way to experience the culture of the bustling city.

 Since I’m nearing the end of my 99 beers collection sidequest, I was thinking of branching out into cocktails and mixed drinks.
 One of the coolest resources for this that I’ve come across is The Drunken Moogle, a blog devoted to the “two best things this side of Hyrule: geek culture and booze.”